 - Cyclone season is November to April, however, severe weather can occur at any time of the year.
-Australians in Tonga should monitor the media for changing conditions.
-See Additional Information: Natural disasters, severe weather and climate for more detailed advice.
+Australians in Tonga should monitor the media, Radio 1 at frequency 1017 AM, and the Tonga Meteorological Service website for the latest conditions.
+See Additional information .

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Tonga for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest High Commission of Tonga for the most up to date information.

 Safety and security

 Crime levels in Tonga are moderate.
 House break-ins and property theft occur.
 Electronic equipment such as iPads, mobile phones and other portable devices are particularly attractive to thieves.
 Security risks increase after dark.

 Sexual assaults against foreigners have occurred, including on public beaches.
 Females in particular should avoid going out alone at night or alone to isolated locations, including beaches.